tcllab/tclmake/README.md

 commands.

-If you've ever struggled with writing a GNU makefile and thought, 'this would go a lot easier if I could write the update logic in Tcl', then tclmake may be the tool for you.
+If you've ever struggled with writing a GNU makefile and thought, 'this would go a lot easier if I could write the update logic in a dynamic language', then tclmake may be the tool for you.

 This file is meant to be an introduction and a supplement to the original docs, which are still valid as to the features that existed up to the point of the